xavierpok/tp/docs/DeveloperGuide.md

 **Extensions**

-* 3a.
+* 2a.
 The list is empty.

   Use case ends.

-* 3b.
+* 3a.
 The given index is invalid.

-    * 3b1.
+    * 3a1.
 Connexion shows an error message.

       Use case resumes at step 2.

-* 3c.
+* 3b.
 The given tag is invalid.
-    * 3c1.
+    * 3b1.
 Connexion shows an error message.

       Use case resumes at step 2.

-      Use case ends.
-* 3d.
+* 3c.
 The given tag is already present.
-    * 3d1.
+    * 3c1.
 Connexion tells the user the tag is already present.

       Use case ends.